The 7 Principles of Leave No Trace

 What does this look like?

-✓ Practicing Fire Safety (refer to our Campfire Safety post)
+✓ Practicing Fire Safety (refer to our Campfire Safety post)✓ Informing yourself on the fire danger(s) specific to current season and location

 ✓ Informing yourself on campfire rules and regulations for your location or park